mbmccormick/mbmccormick.github.io/_posts/2012-03-21-deploying-php-applications-to-heroku.md

 ---
 layout: post
-title: 'Deploying PHP Applications to Heroku'
+title: "Deploying PHP Applications to Heroku"
 ---

 I’ve been trying to find a straight-forward guide on how to deploy PHP applications to Heroku to share with people, but I can’t find one that covers both setting up Heroku and deploying PHP applications.
 While no configuration is necessary to deploy a PHP application on the Cedar stack, I think this guide will be a useful reference.